open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

 **Processor**: [resource detection processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor) and [k8sattributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor)

-Lightstep recommends that customers use processors to enrich their telemetry data with relevant infrastructure metadata to help teams quickly identify when underlying infrastructure is impacting service health or performance.
+It is recommended that end-users use processors to enrich their telemetry data with relevant infrastructure metadata to help teams quickly identify when underlying infrastructure is impacting service health or performance.

 The resource detection processor adds relevant cloud or host-level information to telemetry: